Rosuav/StilleBot/commands/help.md

 This command will list every command that you have permission to use in the channel you are in, apart from hidden commands.

+You can also use "!help !somecommand" to get additional information on any command.